Political Science (POLIT)

 The aim of the course is to introduce graduate students to the study of national security politics and policy.
 (Formerly 3700:612)

-POLIT:620 Seminar in Comparative Politics (3 Credits)
+POLIT 620 Seminar in Comparative Politics (3 Units)

 Prerequisite: Admission to political science graduate program or permission.
 Research selected topics in comparative politics.
 Comparative method.
 (Formerly 3700:620)